Leicester Composting Demonstration Site Photos

-The site, when completed will show a wide range of bins for composting garden and kitchen waste.
-It will include a range of wormeries and bins for the composting of cooked food.
+The shows a range of bins for composting garden and kitchen waste.
+It also includse a range of wormeries and bins for the composting of cooked food.
 This is the fourth site for the demonstration first establihed in 2009 and will be the first site with sufficient compostable material available to hot compost garden waste in conventional wooden bins, Hot composting will also be undertaken using Hotbins, a Jorraform tumbler and a Green Johanna.
 It will also include an area devoted to the preparation of liquid fertilizers e.g. comfrey tea, nettle tea and both conventional and aerated compost tea.
 These are seasonal displays dependent of the growth of our nettles and comfrey.